+A: Yes.
 When PBGC takes over a plan, we adjust benefits as soon as practicable (usually in about six to nine months after termination) for retirees receiving more than the legal limits.
 These are considered estimated benefits because we do not yet have all the data and plan information to determine final benefits so soon after termination.

 In early 2010, PBGC adjusted benefits for retirees with benefits above the legal limits.
 Participants who retired after January 2010 received an estimated benefit reduced to the legal limit.

 A: First, PBGC determines the amount that is "guaranteed."
 This is the limit on the amount PBGC can pay regardless of the amount of assets in the pension plan.
 Determining the guaranteed amount can be complicated, but in general, there are three limits that most commonly apply to participants' benefits.
 All the legal limitations are applied independently, so more than one limitation may apply.
 The three limits are: